Tests for fluoride ion, Fluorine, HF

 Solubility of fluoride ion

-- AgF is readily soluble in water.
+- Silver fluoride (AgF) is readily soluble in water.
+But other Silver halides

 - Fluorides of alkali metals,